sonaljk/MongoDB_Training/MongoDB-SpringBoot-Lab.md

 ### 6. **Create a new transaction**

+6.1 Update `TransactionService` class

+- Create instance of TransactionRepository and initialize it in the constructor
-6.1 Add method `recordTransaction`in `TransactionService` to insert a new transaction i.e. a new document in our collection
+- Add method `recordTransaction`in `TransactionService` to insert a new transaction i.e. a new document in our collection

 ```java
 package com.training.finance.service;